michael-kricheldorf/flare-forecast.github.io-wiki/FLARE-OpenWhisk-setup-on-Jetstream2.md

 * Click Ok
 * Then select Standalone, Ok
-* Then enter your PrivateIP private address (it will look like 10.0.xxx.yyy, as per above) as the interface to bind
+* Then enter 172.17.0.1 as the interface to bind (this is the Docker IP address)
 * Click Ok
 * Enter a strong password for your CouchDB admin. **Don't use special characters, though, as it can create problems with command-line arguments later on.** We’ll call this CouchDB_pwd in the rest of the document